 “Such information could prove key as we look to secure James the answers and justice he deserves regarding his condition.”
-Emma Bell - Associate Solicitor
+Emma Bell - Senior Associate Solicitor

 Looking back on his time employed by Chemical & Insulating Co, James recalled how it produced asbestos insulation for laggers to use in the local shipyards.